Keeping in contact with legal advisers

 Other official visitors

-There are other people who can see you on an official visit:
+There are other people who can see you on an official visit, including:

 - Social workers/ Youth Offending Team workers